 If you’re ready to start booking a timeshare deal now, make a search here at StayPromo.
-We have lots of great deals on resorts and hotels in popular areas like Orlando, Daytona Beach, Myrtle Beach and Branson.
+We have lots of great deals on resorts and hotels in popular areas like Orlando, Daytona Beach, Myrtle Beach, Branson and Vegas.
 You can save up to 80% off your stay.
 If you really want to save big check out the Calypso Cay Resort in Orlando and the Sunset Royal Beach Resort in Cancun.
 These are the best deals, with the most savings right now.
 If you would like to stay up-to-date with our current promos you can also “Like” us at the top of this page or on our StayPromo Facebook Fan Page and you can check out our StayPromo YouTube Channel featuring StayPromo Reviews!

 We are always negotiating with resorts and hotels to be able to offer these special promos and if there are any special locations that you don’t see on our site, let us know.
 If you have questions regarding any of the stays on our site you can email us at firstname.lastname@example.org or call 1-888-407-3849 (Monday – Friday 9 AM-4 PM EST).